digital-work-lab/handbook/index.md

 # The handbook

-The goal of the internal handbook is to document our processes related to
+This handbook is a collaborative and participatory initiative to facilitate our research activities, and consistently deliver high-quality service to students.
+It documents our processes related to

 - Section 10: [Lab management](docs/lab_management/)
 - Section 20: [Research](docs/research/)